cloudoperators/greenhouse/docs/reference/components/catalog.md

 ### Configuring Overrides for PluginDefinitions

+`.spec.sources[].overrides` allows customizing specific fields of PluginDefinitions fetched from a source.
+Each entry in `overrides` targets a PluginDefinition by name via `overrides[].name`, which must match the `metadata.name` of the PluginDefinition being overridden.

+#### Alias Override

-If you want to bring in multiple versions of the same PluginDefinition, you can use the `alias` option to reference the `PluginDefinition` under a different name.
+If you want to bring in multiple versions of the same PluginDefinition, you can use the `alias` field to reference the `PluginDefinition` under a different name.

 Example: